Peter O'Donnell Jr. Brain Institute

 The Peter O’Donnell Jr. Brain Institute is dedicated to improving patients’ lives by bringing together transformative research and patient-centered care – today and for generations to come.
 Few places in the world are as primed for discovery and development as UT Southwestern.

-With six Nobel Prizes awarded to our faculty since 1985, a continuous recruitment of internationally recognized scientific investigators, and an environment that breeds collaboration and interaction, it’s no wonder that UT Southwestern has taken the lead on brain disorder research and care.
+With four Nobel Prizes awarded to our faculty since 1985, a continuous recruitment of internationally recognized scientific investigators, and an environment that breeds collaboration and interaction, it’s no wonder that UT Southwestern has taken the lead on brain disorder research and care.